algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 ### 3.2.1 `parser.c`

-This component is responsible for parsing the structured assembly language code, represented as `function` structs, into a format that can be interpreted and executed.
+This component is responsible for parsing[^19] the structured assembly language code, represented as `function` structs, into a format that can be interpreted and executed.
 It involves analyzing the instruction, parameters, and other data from each struct and converting them into executable commands or tokens.

 **Key Features:**
 - `parseAssembly`: Takes an array of `function` structs and interprets each one, converting the assembly language instructions into a format that the interpreter can execute.